top of page

 Wet Plate Collodion 2011-

 Scottish Wet Plate Collodion Tintypes.

-As an imigrant to the UK I've been struck by the uniqueness of 'pub culture.'
-Something which goes beyond a local place for alcohol consuption, a place which has its own history.
+As an immigrant to the UK, I've been struck by the uniqueness of 'pub culture.'
+Something which goes beyond a local place for alcohol consumption, a place that has its own history.
 A community centre.

 Sandy Bells is this sort of special place.
-It's long and rich history as a world famous folk pub is well deserved.
+Its long and rich history as a world-famous folk pub is well deserved.
 I'm a believer that a space is made by the people who inhabit it.
 Regulars ranging from students to soldiers, taxi drivers to tutors, and of course musicians.
-The rolls are constantly changing from bar staff to regular, to musician.
+The roles are constantly changing from staff to regular, to the performer.

-All the images are scans of one of a kind' plates.'
-The plates are aluminium coated in a solution of ether, alcohol, collodion, and silver nitrate.
-The term 'wet plate' comes from the short working life span of the materials which is limited to roughly 10 minuts while the chemicals are still wet.
+All the images are scans of one-of-a-kind' plates.'
+The plates are aluminum coated in a solution of ether, alcohol, collodion, and silver nitrate.
+The term 'wet plate' comes from the short working life span of the materials which is limited to roughly 10 minutes while the chemicals are still wet.

 These plates were prepared, shot, and developed on location (I built a darkroom in the beer cellar.
 Thanks Steve and Mike!), on sunny days in between my shifts as a bartender.

 This in-progress project is currently on hiatus.

 bottom of page